Wishlist Now

 Tactical Support

-Players can request tactical support, for example in the form of observation balloons that scout an area, or supporting fire from long-range artillery.
+Players can request tactical support, for example in the form of observation airplanes that scout an area, or supporting fire from long-range artillery.

 Destructible Environment